The Impact of Dimensionality on the Stability of Node Embeddings: Experiments

 \section{Experiments}

-The objective of this study is to examine the interplay between node embedding dimensionality, stability, and performance across a range of downstream tasks.
-Moreover, we investigate the influence of graph characteristics and hyperparameters on these relationships.
-In order to achieve this, we will train embeddings using a range of methods across diverse datasets and assess the stability and performance of each individual dimension.
-We will then compare the stability and performance of each dimension to determine the effects of dimensionality on stability.
-This section outlines the methodology employed in our analysis.
+The objective of this study is to examine the relationship between node embedding dimensionality, stability, and downstream performance across a range of embedding methods and datasets.
+In addition, we investigate how graph characteristics influence these relationships by systematically varying structural properties such as graph size and density in synthetic networks.
+To this end, we train embeddings across multiple dimensions and evaluate representational stability across all settings, while functional stability and downstream performance are assessed on real-world datasets.
+This section outlines the experimental methodology used in our analysis.
+All code used for our experiments is available on \url{https://github.com/dess-mannheim/dimpact}.